MikalMirkas/d2-writeups/_posts/2022-03-05-vow-of-the-disciple.md

 {% else %}
 {% assign power = 1550 %}
 {% endif %}

+Vow of the Disciple is the end result of blending encounters from Last Wish, Leviathan, Vault of Glass, Crown of Sorrow and Risk of Rain 2's final boss.

 # Prereading

 - This isn't a guide, this is a mechanic explanation.
 There's many ways to handle these mechanics - do whatever's best for your raid team.